Truck Centers, Inc. Course Descriptions

 CVG01 HEAVY-DUTY TRUCK SYSTEMS (4 DAYS)

-Technicians will learn the operation, troubleshooting, and repair of many main mechanical systems on heavy-duty vehicles.
-Systems covered include: main and cab air suspension systems and adjustment, clutch and linkage operation and adjustment, power steering systems, wheel ends, air supply and delivery systems, and air brake systems.
+The Heavy Duty Truck Systems course is the foundation of the Service Training Academy vehicle training curriculum.
+In this course, technicians will learn to access and use the DTNA and vendor service literature, which underpins all troubleshooting and repair efforts.
+Additionally, students will learn the operation, troubleshooting, and repair of many main mechanical systems on heavy-duty vehicles.
+The systems covered are main and cab air suspension systems and adjustment, clutch, and linkage operation and adjustment, power steering systems, wheel ends, and air brake systems.

 CVG02 DTNA INFORMATION RESOURCES (1 DAY)